10 Home Renovation Projects That Can Boost Your Property Value

 5. Open Floor Plan Tweaks

 Walls are out; flow is in.
 Knocking down a non-load-bearing wall to connect the kitchen and living room can transform a choppy layout into a spacious, airy one.
+For multi-story residences, integrating a home elevator can further enhance this seamless connectivity and modern accessibility.
 Just check with a professional first to avoid any structural issues.

 6. Deck or Patio Addition